-From one-bedroom deluxe rooms to two-bedroom family suites and from the working dens of seafaring captains to our infamous Haunted Room #17, you'll find the perfect fit.
+From one-bedroom deluxe rooms to two-bedroom family suites, from the libraries of seafaring captains to our famous Haunted Room #17, you'll find the perfect fit.

 The West House was built in 1834 by Captain Nathaniel West, the first Salem captain to circumnavigate the globe.
 The West House is made up of three townhouses and reflects the craftsmanship of the Federal period.

 Each townhouse has a rich history as unique as the families who once lived here.
 The house is the birthplace of Caroline Emmerton, a local philanthropist and preservationist, who was instrumental in saving the present-day The House of the Seven Gables museum from the wrecking ball.